arkency/posts/posts/2017-09-27-using-state-machine-with-event-sourced-entities-ruby.md

   end
 ```

 but that was the worst.
-Computers can understand that but for humans like me it's unbearable.
+Computers can understand that but for humans like me, it's unbearable.
 I can't easily recall all possible states in and remove `expired` and `shipped` from them, to understand where could that method be allowed or not.

 Notice that I used only a very small subset of the gem's features.
 That's on purpose.